 Place 1⅓ cups dried navy beans in a large bowl that can be fitted with a lid.
 Pour fresh water over the beans until the water is at least 1 inch above the beans.
 Seal the container shut.
 Soak at room temperature for 8-12 hours.

 After soaking, drain the beans.
 Add the soaked beans to a large stock pan.
-Cover beans by 1 inch with fresh cold water.
-Bring water to a rapid boil, and reduce to a simmer.
+Add enough fresh water to cover beans by 1 inch.
+Bring water to a rapid boil then reduce to a simmer.
 Simmer for 1 hour or until beans are tender but not falling apart.
 Drain cooked beans well.

 Alternatively, you can speed up the process by cooking the soaked beans in the Instant Pot after they have been soaked (Navy beans' texture is best if soaked before cooking.)